Toyota Tundra Insurance Rates

 You can even start comparing Toyota Tundra insurance quotes from multiple companies by entering your ZIP code into our free tool.

-Estimated insurance prices for a Toyota Tundra are $1,452 every 12 months including full coverage.
-Comprehensive costs around $320 a year, collision insurance costs $512, and liability insurance is $440.
-A liability-only policy costs around $510 a year, and high-risk insurance costs around $3,114.
-Teens pay the most at up to $5,408 a year.
+Average insurance rates for a Toyota Tundra are $1,426 a year for full coverage.
+Comprehensive costs on average $286 a year, collision costs $474, and liability insurance costs $486.
+A liability-only policy costs as little as $548 a year, with high-risk insurance costing around $3,074.
+Teen drivers receive the highest rates at $5,424 a year or more.

-Rate estimates include $500 physical damage deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and Tundra trim levels.
+Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
+Rates are averaged for all states and Tundra trim levels.

 Use the form below to get customized rates for your location.